GOODS & SERVICES ON SALTSPRING & GALIANO ISLANDS B.C.

 There is a nice looking restaurant on the west side of the main street through Ganges, abeam the Thrifty's/Moats complex.

-Some restaurants are seasonal.
+Beware that some restaurants are seasonal.

 SSI does need a McDonalds.
 (That'll get the activists hopping. :-) But hey!, McDonalds provides consistent nutrition at a reasonable price.
 What is wrong with that?